ismotee/able/README.md

 Able aims:

 - to be [CommonMark](https://commonmark.org/) compliant
-- to Minimize the spacial characters from the source code
+- to have minimal use of special characters
 - to give a possibility to use natural language structure in definitions of the functions and variables
 - to be effective and expressive programming language without compromising the readability